freya022/jda-emojis/README.md

 ## Usage
 There are two classes you can use `Emojis` and `UnicodeEmojis`, you can use either of them, they are the same.

-This library only provides known emojis as constants, if you need to retrieve them from a string, you will have to use JEmoji.

 ## Examples
 ### Buttons